 Don’t let the struggles of a dry beard drive you to shave off all of your hard work.

-On top of all this, the ingredients list does not name every essential oil this product uses; so those with sensitive skin may want to avoid using this balm.
-Besides all that, Grave Before Shave balm is extremely easy to apply, due to the buttery texture, and leaves no residue behind.
-If you are looking for a great beginner’s balm, this one may be just what you are looking for.
+On top of all this, the ingredients list does not name every essential oil this product uses, so those with sensitive skin may want to avoid using this balm.
+But, besides all that, Grave Before Shave balm is extremely easy to apply due to its buttery texture and leaves no residue behind.
+So if you are looking for a great beginner’s balm, this one may be just what you are looking for.

-With so many oils listed as ingredients in this beard balm, your beard will feel extremely soft and look healthy within about a week after using it.
+With so many oils listed as ingredients in this beard balm, your beard will feel soft and look healthy within about a week after using it.

 If you prefer an unscented beard balm, then this isn’t for you.